m-language/vim-m/README.md

 ## Options

-Unlike other lisps, `if` is not a special form, but rather an alias of the function `id`.
+Unlike other lisps, `if` is a macro, not a special form.
 If you'd like to have `if` highlighted as a special form (`def`, `symbol`, etc.) then add the following to your `.vimrc`.